 If you find yourself in a creative rut…start climbing out!
-I begin by thinking, What if?
+I begin by thinking, what if?
 How many ways can I sketch or paint a subject differently?
 The answer is countless.

 The more effort and imagination I put into exploring a new approach the better the experience will be.
 The object can be quite simple.
 The images don’t need to be very big, 4×6 or 5×7 will do.
 I sketch the subject numerous times mixing drawing and painting techniques.
 This is a great way to explore new ideas by investing a small amount of time.

-Ink: waterproof, soluble, colored…
+Ink: waterproof, water-soluble, colored

-Painting Techniques: wet-into-wet, flat or graduated washes, glazing…
+Techniques: wet-into-wet, flat or graduated washes, glazing

 #1 Drawn with a bamboo reed pen dipped in liquid watercolors.
 Painted with regular palette of DANIEL SMITH Watercolors.